wrp/smtx/README.rst

 This branch is defunct.
-Please see the "smtx" branch.
-Black Lives Matter.
+The default branch is now "main"